panglesd/slipshow/docs/faq.rst

 Will it look the same on all screens?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Mostly yes.
 Browser do what they can to render exactly the same.
 A low resolution might make your presentation blurry, but things will be at the same place.
+Sometimes font differs, but I'm trying to fix this.

 Can I see my presentation on a smartphone or similar device?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  Yes, but you won't be able to navigate (unless you have a way to force the keyboard to appear).
-I just need to integrate the gestures, which is not difficult but takes some time.
-You can make a pull request if you want!
+  Slipshow offers basic gesture to trigger steps in the presentation.
+But this is a work in progress.
+PRs or ideas welcome!

 I don't like your system, what can I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~